What’s the Difference between Tudor and Rolex?

 Many automobile companies have two different models at differing price points.
 Well, Rolex has a similar structure with Tudor.
 Tudor watches utilize the same case material and similar design, similar bracelets and dials.
 However the movement is typically a Swiss made ETA or Valjoux movement, rather than an in-house Rolex movement.
 In fact, Rolex manufactures, distributes, and services both watches.
 But, the differences are in style, movement, and price points.
 Also, Rolex intended Tudors to appeal to a wider international audience.

 Styles and Materials

-With the traditional Rolex models exemplifying “evolution” rather than “revolution” with subtle changes among models and model years, Tudor models are known to be markedly differ from the traditional Rolex line.
-Tudor provides Rolex that ability to experiment with styles and material that are not found in the generally staid Rolex model line.
+Traditionally, Rolex models exemplify “evolution” rather than “revolution.”
+Because of this, Tudor models are markedly different from the traditional Rolex line.
+Tudor allowed Rolex to experiment with styles and materials that were not generally found in the staid Rolex model line.
 The utilization of cloth watch straps, titanium cases, vibrant colors and dials are commonplace for Tudor.
 Honoring the Tudor period in England, Hans Wilsdorf unveiled the line in 1946 with the intent of having a Rolex pedigreed wristwatch available to the common man.
-Early Tudor’s have a Tudor Rose emblem, which changed to the Tudor shield during the 1960’s.
+Early Tudors have a Tudor Rose emblem, which changed to the Tudor shield during the 1960’s.